What Is A Guest Network

 This is what the network will look like with a guest network enabled.

 You should note that is basically a Wi-Fi only guest network.

 The guest network will have it’s own SSID that is different from the main network SSID.

-This video shows how to set up a guest network on a TP-link router.
-It also illustrates some important features like access time scheduling, and speed restrictions.
+This video shows how to set up a guest network and It also illustrates some important features like access time scheduling,passwords etc.

 Creating a Guest Network by Network Partitioning